-Passwordless Banking: A Deeper Look at Biometric Authentication and Liveness Detection
+Passwordless Banking: A Deeper Look at the Benefits of Biometric Authentication and Liveness Detection

 I despise passwords.
 I want to access more online or mobile services without having to fumble with multi-letter, character and number combinations.
 Passwords are inconvenient and riskier than other authentication options available today because they can be guessed, stolen, or cracked.
-For that reason, I have been keeping an eye on advances in biometric authentication as a stronger, more secure authentication factor.
+For that reason, I have been keeping an eye on advances in biometric authentication as a stronger, more secure authentication factor for multifactor authentication strategies.
+Biometric security involves using personal data and identifiers from the user themselves, such as a retina scan or iris scan, voice recognition, fingerprint scanners, hand geometry, or facial recognition systems, as part of the authentication process to ensure access control.

 The Gartner report calls mobile banking the “killer app” (i.e., soon to be indispensable in mobile banking use cases) for biometric authentication.
-We believe that now is the time for financial institutions to adopt biometric authentication for mobile banking use cases to increase trust and accountability and improve the customer experience – key components to increasing revenue for financial institutions.
+Though biometrics also has use cases for healthcare and government agencies, we believe that now is especially the time for financial institutions to adopt biometric authentication for mobile banking use cases to increase trust and accountability and improve the customer experience – key components to increasing revenue for financial institutions.

-Are Consumers Ready for Biometrics for Commerce and Banking?
+Are Consumers Ready for Biometric Technology for Commerce and Banking?

 A recent Visa survey of 1,000 U.S. consumers, for example, says yes.
 The majority of respondents preferred biometric authentication to password-based authentication:

-- Respondents said biometrics are easier (70%) and faster (61%) than passwords
+- Respondents said the use of biometrics is easier (70%) and faster (61%) than passwords

 - 52% claimed they would change banks if their bank did not offer biometric authentication in the future